This site requires a more recent version of Adobe Flash Player to function properly.

 Growth in mobile computing challenges Best Buy's advantage

-Mobile computing has grown rapidly in recent times driven by smartphone adoption and now tablets are making their way as well.
+Mobile computing has grown rapidly in recent times driven by smartphone & tablet adoption.
 This has stimulated usage of the internet further and consumers can now research products they want to buy from anywhere.
 This empowerment is challenging the unique advantage that Best Buy had enjoyed till now, which is its trained staff that educates consumers about new products to make a better purchase decision.
 This trend has affected Best Buy's sales as consumers can potentially research products on the internet and buy them at a cheaper outlet of their choice.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.

 Who came up with the Trefis forecast for future years?